 Continuous Exploration (CE) is the process of constantly exploring market and user needs, and defining a Vision, Roadmap, and set of Features that address those needs.
 It is the first element in the four-part Continuous Delivery Pipeline, preceding Continuous Integration (CI) Continuous Deployment (CD), and Release on Demand.

-New Features are initially captured and defined during the CE process.
-When each features is ‘ready’, it is entered into the Program Backlog, and the Continuous Integration process pulls the highest priority features into implementation.
-Thereafter, the Continuous Deployment cycle pulls the feature into the staging or deployment environment, where they are validated and made ready for release.
+New features are initially captured and defined during the CE process.
+When each feature is ready, it is entered into the Program Backlog, and the continuous integration process pulls the highest priority features into implementation.
+Thereafter, the continuous deployment cycle pulls the features into the staging or deployment environment, where they are validated and made ready for release.

 Inputs to CE come from Customers, Agile Teams, Product Owners, Business Owners as well as stakeholders, and portfolio concerns.
 Under the direction of Product Management, various research and analysis activities are used to further define and evaluate the feature.
-The result of this process is a set outputs including the Vision, and a set of features in the Backlog sufficiently defined for implementation, and a preliminary Roadmap forecast of how those features might be delivered over time.
+The result of this process is a set of outputs, including the vision, a set of features in the backlog sufficiently defined for implementation, and a preliminary roadmap forecast of how those features might be delivered over time.

 Continuous Exploration Process

-In the large, the CE process may be considered to consist of three separate activates, collaboration, research and synthesis, as can be seen in Figure 2.
+In the large, the CE process may be considered to consist of three separate activities—collaboration, research, and synthesis—as can be seen in Figure 2.

 To create a compelling and differentiated vision, Product Management enables and facilitates a continuous and collaborative process that solicits input from a diverse group of stakeholders.
 Primary sources include:

-Portfolio Concerns – As we described above, SAFe Value Streams and ARTs operate in a larger Portfolio context.
-Strategic Themes drive new epics improve portfolio differentiation.
+- Portfolio concerns – As we described above, SAFe Value Streams and Agile Release Trains (ARTs) operate in a larger portfolio context.
+Strategic Themes drive new Epics to improve portfolio differentiation.

-System Architects/Engineers – System and Solution Architects/Engineers have in-depth technical knowledge of the solution, and are responsible for understanding it at the system level, as well as its use cases and NFRs.
+- System Architects/Engineers – System and Solution Architects/Engineers have in-depth technical knowledge of the solution and are responsible for understanding it at the system level, as well as its use cases and Nonfunctional Requirements (NFRs).
 So, although it’s natural to view these roles as technically and internally inclined, the most capable—in our experience—also have significant and ongoing customer engagement.

-In addition to this direct input, Product Management use a variety of research activities and techniques to help establish the vision.
+In addition to this direct input, Product Management uses a variety of research activities and techniques to help establish the vision.
 These may include:

-Customer visits – There’s no substitute for first-person observation of the daily activities of the people doing the work.
+- Customer visits – There’s no substitute for first-person observation of the daily activities of the people doing the work.
 Whether structured or informal, Product Managers and Product Owners are responsible for understanding how people actually use systems in their actual work environments.
-They can’t so that at their desk, so there is no substitute for observing users in their specific Solution Context.
+They can’t do that at their desk, so there is no substitute for observing users in their specific solution context.

-Elicitation – There are a variety of structured elicitation techniques that Product Management and Product Owner professionals use to generate input and prioritize user needs.
+- Elicitation – There are a variety of structured elicitation techniques that Product Management and Product Owner professionals use to generate input and prioritize user needs.
 These include research methods such as interviews and surveys, brainstorming and idea reduction, questionnaires, and competitive analysis.
 Other techniques include requirements workshops, user experience mock-ups, user personas, customer change request systems, and use-case modeling.
-(See Leffingwell and Innovation Games [Hohmann Ref 4].)
+[2, 3]

-Based on this collaboration and research, Product Management synthesizes their findings into the key SAFe artifacts of vision, roadmap and Program Backlog.
+Based on this collaboration and research, Product Management professionals synthesize their findings into the key SAFe artifacts of vision, roadmap, and program backlog.
 The Program Kanban helps manage this work.
-The default states of ‘Funnel’, ‘Analysis’ and ‘Backlog’ are good starting points to establish that workflow.
+The default states of funnel, analysis, and backlog are good starting points to establish that workflow.
 The net result is a set of features that are in the backlog and are ready for implementation.
-These are stored in the backlog until they’re ready to appear as a WSJF-prioritized feature at PI Planning.
+These are stored in the backlog until they’re ready to appear as a Weighted Shortest Job First (WSJF)–prioritized feature at Program Increment (PI) Planning.

 Define Features with Lean UX Thinking

-In the Lean UX articles, we described an approach to implementing features that followed a simple, four-step lean process model: 1. define an outcome hypothesis; 2. design collaboratively; 3. implement a Minimum Marketable Feature (MMF), and 4. evaluate the MMF against the hypothesis.
+In the Lean User Experience (UX) article, we described an approach to implementing features that followed a simple, four-step lean process model: 1.
+Define an outcome hypothesis; 2.
+Design collaboratively; 3.
+Implement a Minimum Marketable Feature (MMF); and 4.
+Evaluate the MMF against the hypothesis.

 Learn More Ries, Eric.
 The Lean Startup: How Today’s Entrepreneurs Use Continuous Innovation to Create Radically Successful Businesses.
 Random House, Inc. Kindle Edition.
 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise (Agile Software Development Series).
 Pearson Education.
 Kindle Edition. http://www.innovationgames.com Womack, Jim.
 Gemba Walks Expanded 2nd Edition.
 Lean Enterprise Institute, Inc. Kindle Edition.
-Gothelf, Jeff; Seiden, Josh.
+Gothelf, Jeff and Josh Seiden.
 Lean UX: Designing Great Products with Agile Teams.
 O’Reilly Media.
 Kindle Edition.